Kashmiri journalist Irfan Mehraj arrested by NIA in NGO terror funding case

 Mehraj has been taken to Delhi, according to journalist Raqib Hameed Naik.

 Mehraj is the founding editor of Wande Magazine and now works as a senior editor at TwoCircles.net.
+He has contributed to leading news publications like The Indian Express, Al Jazeera, Himal Southasian, DW and TRT World.

+Also read: As Hindutva has grown, so have websites reporting on India’s embattled Muslims

 People’s Democratic Party chief Mehbooba Mufti criticised the action against him, saying journalists like Mehraj are being arrested for “speaking the truth” while conmen get a free run in Kashmir.